freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/access-array-data-with-indexes.md

 var data = array[1];  // equals 60
 ```

+**Note**
-<strong>Note</strong><br>There shouldn't be any spaces between the array name and the square brackets, like <code>array [0]</code>.
+There shouldn't be any spaces between the array name and the square brackets, like `array [0]`.
 Although JavaScript is able to process this correctly, this may confuse other programmers reading your code.

 </section>

 ## Instructions

 <section id='instructions'>

-Create a variable called <code>myData</code> and set it to equal the first value of <code>myArray</code> using bracket notation.
+Create a variable called `myData` and set it to equal the first value of `myArray` using bracket notation.

 </section>

 ## Tests

 <section id='tests'>

 ```yml